garrandall/popular-music-data/tracks/crank-that--soulja-boy--soulja-boy-tell-em.md

 Supersoak that ho
 Supersoak that ho
 I'm too fresh, now watch me do it
-Watch me shuffle, watch me yuuuuuuu
+Watch me shuffle, watch me yu
 Watch me crank that Soulja Boy
-Now Superman, yuuuuuuu
+Now Superman, yu
 Superman, do it
 Superman, do it